Task Parallel Library : 1 of n

 lighter weight objects when compared to the classic threading alternatives.
 For

-with that, such as creating queues, thread local storage, managing the Thread
+with that, such as creating queues, thread local storage, managing the Threads

 lifecycle etc etc, this takes